bcgov/secure-image-android/README.md

+This repo is deprecated.
+Find the new consolidated project repo [here](https://github.com/bcgov/secure-image-app).

+---

 # Secure Image Android
 SecureImage is an open source application developed for taking, storing and uploading images securely to a protected network.
 Originally developed for use within the Government of British Columbia's Ministry of Social Development and Poverty Reduction and Ministry of Children and Family Development.